Artificial Intelligence for medical documentation

 Consent

-In the ACT, NSW, South Australia, Tasmania and Western Australia, consent is required from all parties to use a listening device to record a private conversation.
+This reflects legislation in the ACT, NSW, South Australia, Tasmania and Western Australia, which requires consent from all parties to use a listening device to record a private conversation.
 This applies even if an audio recording is not being kept.

 In Northern Territory, Queensland and Victoria, where specific consent is not legally required, it is prudent to obtain patient consent as a matter of transparency and good practice.